-MIRAT examines how the COVID-19 epidemic has been the most significant catalyst for operational and strategic transformation in a generation, compelling organizations to adapt their IT infrastructure to new operating models.
-Not only has this increased the possibility of disruption from competitors, but it has also opened the door for hackers to quickly exploit people, processes, and networks that were unexpectedly exposed beyond the router firewall.
+MIRAT examines how the COVID-19 epidemic has been the most significant catalyst for operational and strategic transformation in a generation, compelling organizations to adopt cybersecurity threat analysis.
+Not only has this increased the possibility of disruption from competitors, but it has also opened the door for hackers to exploit people quickly, processes, and networks that were unexpectedly exposed beyond the router firewall.
 In light of this, the work world of hazards was scored significantly higher than any other risk category by the executives questioned.

 Investing in technology pays dividends.